 LifeBook Not for General Publication

 3.1.
 The LifeBook is for private circulation and is not intended for general publication.
-The Golden Rules are detailed in the Author Consent, and they highlight some main risk issues.
+Certain rules are detailed in the Author Consent form, and these highlight some main risk issues.
 The Author’s risks will be increased if the LifeBook is published or distributed more widely.
 The Author’s story, even in a limited circulation, may offend some people such as members of the Author’s family who may be aggrieved at references to them in the LifeBook.
 This can create the risk of legal claim or emotional distress.
 Our role is to bring the Author’s story into book form for the Author, but we are not publishers to the public and do not undertake a publishing risk analysis (which would add considerable cost).

 3.2.
 We are entitled to rely on the Author being accurate and fair in telling their story.
 We are not publishers to the public and we do not investigate or verify anything the Author tells us.
-We will not therefore be liable in respect of information or material of any kind which is supplied to us.
+We will not therefore be liable with respect to information or material of any kind that is supplied to us.
 If action is taken against us based on the content of the LifeBook, you agree to indemnify us as set out in clause 10.3.

 4. Duration of the Project

 4.1.
 The Agreement will start on the date you place your order and pay the deposit.
 It will finish on the day the Project is completed or cancelled in accordance with clause 6.
 Please note that, unless we otherwise agree with you in writing, we will schedule the Project to reach the signed Authority to Print stage within a 6-month period from the set-up meeting at which the Author Consent is signed.
 It is therefore essential that the Author remain available after the final interview to review their manuscript and photos and sign off to typeset and to print, as further explained on our website, in accordance with the agreed timescale.